paepcke/canvas_utils/README.md

 - **refresh_history.py**: list auxiliary tables that have already been created, and the tables that are still missing.
 - **canvas_prep.py**: request that some, or all aux tables be built.
 - **copy_aux_tables.py**: export the aux tables to csv.
+- **refresh_history.py**: list the available auxiliary tables, and the still missing tables.
 - restore_tables.py: replace an aux table with the latest of its backups.
 - clear_old_backups.py: remove all but a specified number of backups.
 Called automatically.